hyperledger/indy-hipe/text/connection-protocol/README.md

     "endpoint": "https://example.com/endpoint"
 }
 ```
+##### Implicit Invitation

+Any Public DID serves as an implicit invitation.
+If an _invitee_ wishes to connect to any Public DID, They designate their own label and skip to the end of the Invitation Processing step.
+There is no need to encode the invitation or transmit the invitation.

 ##### Agency Endpoint

 If the endpoint listed in the DID Doc of a Public DID, or present in the invitation of a peer DID, is not a URI but a DID itself, that DID refers to an Agency.